Declaring an Incident

 You’ll see all the issues you’re about to merge in the box at the bottom of the modal, here you can confirm your choices and remove any issues with the X.

-Finally, click Merge Issues.
+Finally, click Merge Issues to create the incident.

 Once merged, you’ll notice that the incident will appear alongside other issues in the issues page with a merged issues badge showing the number of issues in the incident.